grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

     into the packets on the device Enclosure.

     > [!IMPORTANT]
-    > Ensure the Enclosure does not impact on the display assembly glass.
+    > Ensure the Enclosure doesn't impact on the display assembly glass.

-3.  **Pre-fasten the right hinge screws -** Using a 6IP (Torx-Plus) driver, install 4 new right side hinge screws (:::image type="icon" source="./images/Laptop7/LT7Repair/media/hinge-wayfinding.png" alt-text="A black number six on a white background":::) and tighten until it is just snug.
+3.  **Pre-fasten the right hinge screws -** Using a 6IP (Torx-Plus) driver, install 4 new right side hinge screws (:::image type="icon" source="./images/Laptop7/LT7Repair/media/hinge-wayfinding.png" alt-text="A black number six on a white background":::) and tighten until it's just snug.

 4.  **Pre-fasten the left hinge screws -** Using a 6IP (Torx-Plus) driver, install 3 new left side hinge screws